SalazarCG/CountryApp/README.md

 ## New Scripts to create the project for production

-Run `npm run build:github` to call the script and save it to gitgun for production.
+Run `npm run build:github` to call the script and save it to githun for production.

 "scripts": {
     "build:href": "ng build --base-href ./",